nohns/bingo-box/README.md

 Bingo box is an implementation of a bingo system, where the organizers can create and host a bingo game by printing id-assigned bingo cards and at the same time easily check if a given bingo card matches the wining patterns.

-This system is only suited for 90-ball bingo, which is considered the "normal" kind of bingo in Denmark where i live 🇩🇰
+> Note: This system is only suited for 90-ball bingo, which is considered the "normal" kind of bingo in Denmark where i live 🇩🇰

 ## Motivation 🏃‍♀️🏃‍♂️